 - 1. What is the name of the person certifying the declaration for your State?
 Douglas G. Carter - 2.
 What is this person's title?
 Superintendent, Indiana State Police - 3.
 Who is your Governor's highway safety representative?
-David R. Murtaugh - 4.
+Devon McDonald - 4.
 What is this person's title?
 Executive Director, Criminal Justice Institute

-The State affirmative ly accepts the e State ce rtification declaration written below by / selecting 'yes'. $\bigcirc$ Yes
+The State affirmatively accepts the State certification declaration written below by selecting 'yes'.

+- Yes

-Yes, uploaded certification document No
+- Yes, uploaded certification document

+- No